• Forums

 Building and Testing Your Mod

 1. To build your mod, run gradlew build.
-This will output a file in build/libs with the name [archivesBaseName]-[version].jar.
-This file can be placed in the mods folder of a Forge enabled Minecraft setup or distributed.
+This will output a file in build/libs with the name [archivesBaseName]-[version].jar, by default.
+This file can be placed in the mods folder of a Forge-enabled Minecraft setup or distributed.

 Note